 Performing low reps

-Low rep training is undeniably effective for building mass because it allows you to lift heavier weights and thus overload your muscles.
+Low rep training is undeniably effective for building upper and lower bicep mass because it allows you to lift heavier weights and thus overload your muscles.
 However, as the research will tell you, overall training volume (the total amount of weight you lift over a given session or week) is more important than lifting the heaviest possible weights when it comes to maximizing muscle hypertrophy.

 So, knowing that low reps and high reps are about as effective as each other for building slabs of bicep mass, it's important to match each exercise to the rep range that it's best suited to.
 Cable concentration curls are obviously better suited to high reps than low reps because the movement is hardest when your biceps are at their weakest, i.e., when they're in a shortened muscle position.